-Even before texting came along, learning to drive safety wasn’t easy for teens.
-It’s a big responsibility, being charge of a vehicle that can kill or seriously injure others in a collision.
+Even before texting came along, learning to drive safely wasn’t easy for teens.
+It’s a big responsibility, being in charge of a vehicle that can kill or seriously injure others in a collision.

 Recent survey data shows that teens are doing this even more than was previously thought.
 The study was done funded by Toyota and done at the University of Michigan.
 It found that teens are 26 times more likely to text while driving than their parents thought they were.

 The survey included more than 5,500 teenage drivers who were ages 16 to 18, as well as their parents.

 The finding of the frequency of teen texting was not the only one of concern in the survey results, either.
 The data also showed that over two-thirds of teens (69 percent) drive on a regular basis with other teenagers but no adults in the car.